cryptedx/copilot-orchestra/Conductor.agent.md

    - **request_revision**: Return to 2A with specific revision requirements
    - **abort**: Stop and await user guidance

+- **MCP Elicitation Requirement:** The decision options presented here (proceed / request_revision / abort) must be offered via MCP only; do not ask the user to type a free-form chat message to indicate their choice.

 2. **Write Phase Completion File**: Create `plans/<task-name>-phase-<N>-complete.md` following <phase_complete_style_guide>.

 3. **Handle User Decision**: